 ~ Writing, I have learned, gives me some kind of confidence.
-It’s not the same, somehow it’s lesser.
+It’s not the same as ‘real-world’ confidence, somehow it’s lesser.
 But there’s control in it.
 And it gives me the time I think I need to properly say the things I wish to say.
 When I am writing, I have complete freedom to choose how I want to go about it.
 I can spend as much or as little time that I want working my muses; I can write stuff long or short; I can go all-in on an idea, wielding it with conviction, or just dabble with it for a spell.
 There is a balance in this though.
 Sometimes freedom can be damning.
 It is fatiguing, often immobilizing.
 Certainly coming up with something to write about, out of everything you could be writing about or could be doing instead, sitting your ass down and writing it, and then coming back after all that to decide if it’s good enough — is definitely a rigorous hobby to engage in.
 It might just become an introspective hellscape.
 There is no way around this though, if you wish to write.
 And I think the process is valuable.
 It is worthy of my time because it matters.
 Simply, writing can give me this desired confidence because it allows me to express myself well.
 And self-expression matters very deeply to me.
 Reality rarely offers me the same opportunity, so I take advantage of it on the page.
 I set myself into the cage of creative pursuit, trading blows with my ego and my demons, until I manage to rise to the surface with something new in hand, something to take with me (and maybe show others).
 With this special form of suffering — that of the writing process — there is a powerful compromise.
 For the price of some existential pain, I can manifest myself in this world like never before.
 To me, this is its own reward.